 Decisions above the threshold must be referred to Ofgem by the SRO or the IPA.

-PSG will have authority to delegate decisions to lower level groups and sub-groups (Level 3 or Level 4) and should seek to do so where appropriate.
+PSG will have authority to delegate decisions to lower-level groups and sub-groups (Level 3 or Level 4) and should seek to do so where appropriate.

 The PMO will ensure decisions are based on full transparency and appropriate consultation.
 PSG decisions will be by consensus and if consensus cannot be reached the Chair will make an informed decision.

-Where consensus is not reached, the lower level workgroups should escalate the decision to the group above.
+Where consensus is not reached, the lower-level workgroups should escalate the decision to the group above.
 If a decision cannot be reached at the decision group level, the SRO will make the decision after considering the varying views expressed, including IPA recommendations, if under the threshold or Ofgem will make the decision if above the threshold.

 Where the PSG is presented with recommendations, they have the ability to: